-CoxHealth and Springfield Neurological and Spine Institute announce an exclusive partnership arrangement.
-Under the agreement, CoxHealth purchases the clinic and assets of SNSI.
-The clinic’s 80 employees become employees of CoxHealth.
+CoxHealth and Springfield Neurological and Spine Institute announce an exclusive partnership arrangement and the clinic’s 80 employees become employees of CoxHealth.

 CoxHealth and Skaggs Regional Medical Center announce a strategic partnership and a more than $100 million investment.
 The hospital is renamed Cox Medical Center Branson.

 2013 - Obstetrical Emergency Department

 CoxHealth opens the area’s first Obstetrical Emergency Department.

 2015 - Cox South Expansions

 CoxHealth opens the Dee Ann White Women’s and Children’s Hospital and Jared Neuroscience Center, a 10-story addition to Cox Medical Center South.